-In recognition of artistic excellence, Kiki Petrosino is the recipient of an Al Smith Fellowship Award from the Kentucky Arts Council, the state arts agency, which is supported by state tax dollars and federal funding from the National Endowment for the Arts.
+In recognition of artistic excellence, Kiki Petrosino is also the recipient of an Al Smith Fellowship Award from the Kentucky Arts Council, the state arts agency, which is supported by state tax dollars and federal funding from the National Endowment for the Arts.

 Now Available: New Poetry by Kiki Petrosino